davide1096/potion/README.md

 - --batch: size of the batch, int;
 - --nsteps: size of an episode, int;
 - --niter: iterations of the algorithm, int;
-- --Lds: lipschitz constant to be used in the minigolf task, float.
+- --Lds: lipschitz constant to be used in the minigolf task, float;
+- --file: true if you want to save data on a file, bool.